Love & Harvest

 • 2 tsp vanilla extract clear colour extract

-• 1 tsp almond extract cleared colour extract
+• 1 tsp almond extract clear colour extract

 Instructions